• Skip to primary navigation

 Online Marketing for Dance Studios: The Basics

-Last updated on July 11, 2017 by Sozo Staff Leave a Comment
+Last updated on July 16, 2026 by The Studio Guide Staff Leave a Comment

 Whether you love it or loathe it, social media is here to stay.
 But that’s not to say that it isn’t continually morphing.
 In the twenty-first century, you probably already realize that your studio can’t afford to stay offline or off social media; if you do, you’ll greatly inhibit your ability to be found by new potential dancers.
 Of course, other local studios know that too.
 So how can you set your dance studio apart from the (local) competition, online in 2017?